msmamh/erestapi/README.md

 - Nahid/Jsonq => for json paths/queries.<br>
 https://github.com/nahid/jsonq<br>
 # Setup
+- Require to get a token from GitHub https://github.com/settings/tokens with full repo & user access.
+Then update it in config.php
 - Its already in production mode.
 You can place it directly in live server or Dockrize it.
 Tested on Wamp/Lamp<br>
 - You might need to change .htaccess if you want to change the folder /erestapi/ name.<br>
 - To change the settings.
 Please check `application/config/config.php` <br>